Joonas Suotamo: Club career

 Suotamo played seven seasons in Finland's basketball leagues, including four seasons in the top-tier Korisliiga.
 He has also had a career selling insurance.

 National team career

 Suotamo played three games for the Finnish national basketball team and 66 games for the junior national teams.

 Acting career

 Suotamo is mostly known for his role as Chewbacca in the Star Wars franchise, a role in which he started out being a body double for the original actor Peter Mayhew in Star Wars: The Force Awakens (2015), as Mayhew's age and worsening health was making it more difficult for him to fill the role.
-He went on to entirely replace Mayhew in Star Wars: The Last Jedi (2017) as Chewbacca, with Mayhew as a consultant.
+He went on to replace Mayhew entirely in Star Wars: The Last Jedi (2017) as Chewbacca, with Mayhew as a consultant.
 He returned to the role in Solo: A Star Wars Story (2018) and Star Wars: The Rise of Skywalker (2019).
+Suotamo made his first non-Chewbacca appearance in the franchise by playing Kelnacca, a Wookiee Jedi in the High Republic era, in The Acolyte.